Brother.

 I said it again, more directly this time, with more urgency and slower, as articulately as possible.
 With a kind of effort that suggested she was moving through something thick and resistant, she lifted her head and turned toward me.
 Her face was marked by the collision.
 From her mouth and nose were spit, and snot, and blood, and for a moment she stared at me with empty eyes.
 Perhaps, to her, I was not someone who had just opened her door, but simply another figure appearing within whatever space she now occupied.
 I told her again that she needed to get out of the car.
 There was a pause, and then, with a voice that struggled to form even slurred, jumbled words, she spoke.
 My brother.
 I love you.
 Kiss me.
 I just stood there.

-She said it without variation, without hesitation, and then said it again.
+She said it without variation, without hesitation, again and again.
 The same words, the same tone, as though this phrase had become the only expression available to her.
 I repeated my instruction, trying to bring her attention to the situation she was in, but each attempt was met with the same response, My brother…, her eyes fixed in a way that suggested both presence and absence at the same time.

-Eventually, after several attempts, she began to move, shifting her weight as though to stand, but something held her in place, and as she struggled against it, it became clear that her seatbelt remained fastened.
-It was an obstacle she did not seem to understand.
-I told her to unbuckle it, demonstrating the motion with my hand, slowing my words, breaking the instruction into smaller parts.
-But nothing translated into action, and after a few attempts that went nowhere, she stopped trying to engage the mechanism and instead began to push herself out of the seat with increasing force.
-In the process, and as she pressed against the belt, the little awareness she possessed in the moment failed to recognize that the situation was becoming more exposed.
+None of my direction translated into action, and after a few attempts that went nowhere, she stopped trying to engage the mechanism, and instead tried to remove herself from the seat, now through the seatbelt, with increasing force.
+In the process, as she pressed against the strap, the little awareness she possessed in the moment failed to recognize that the situation was becoming more exposed.
 She was focused only on the effort to be free of what was holding her, and on the refrain that continued to pour almost unknowingly from her mouth.
 My brother.
 I love you.
 Kiss me.

-Cindy continued pursuing me for what felt like hours, but was more likely about two minutes.
-And then, without warning, another figure entered the scene.
 An older woman, weathered and sinewy, came screaming out the front door of her house, and with the force of a Ravens linebacker making a form tackle, took Cindy to the ground.
 Kneeling over her, the woman spoke with a clarity and authority that cut through the chaos.
 With her finger in Cindy’s face, the woman declared, Leave this man alone.
 He asked you to leave him alone.
-The words landed, not as a suggestion, but as a command that shifted the moment in a way I myself hadn’t been able to accomplish.
+The words landed, not as a suggestion, but as a command that changed the moment in a way I myself hadn’t been able to accomplish.

 I stood there for a second, taking in what had just happened.
 The scene was now contained in a way it hadn’t been to this point.
 I looked at the woman who had intervened, asking if she had things under control.
 She nodded.
 I encouraged her to call the police, an encouragement, upon later thought, I realized she didn’t need.
 At all.
 She’d seen these kinds of things before.
-Aware of the time and that there were people gathering in a space only blocks away and who were expecting me, I turned, walked back to my wife’s van and the kids inside, climbed in, and drove to church.
+Aware of the time and that there were people gathering in a space only blocks away and who were expecting me, I turned, walked back to my wife’s van—and the kids inside—climbed in, and drove to church.

 In a matter of minutes, I stood in front of the room and welcomed the congregation to our service.